Decomposition, Compression, and Synthesis (DCS)-based Video Coding: A Neural Exploration via Resolution-Adaptive Learning: Experimental Studies

-We combine the dataset provided in~\cite{8736997} which contains 182 raw videos with various resolutions and contents, and another 15 sequences with resolution of 4K released by \cite{inproceedings} for our model training.
+We combine the dataset provided in~\cite{8736997} that contains 182 raw videos with various resolutions and contents, and another 15 sequences released by \cite{inproceedings} for our model training.
 The first 100 frames of each video are used.
-Similar to other SR-based video compression enhancement methods, the evaluations of our CRS are mainly conducted under the JVET (Joint Video Exploration Team) Common Test Conditions (CTC) using test sequences with resolution above 720p (e.g., Class A, Class B, Class E) for the RA and LDP configurations.
-This also fits the practical trend that mainstream imaging devices are now capable of high-definition (HD) and ultra high-definition (UHD) videography.
-Recent experimental explorations beyond VVC are also focusing on the usage of HD and UHD videos~\cite{jvet_ee1_report}.
+Test evaluations are conducted using the test sequences (Class B, C, D, and E) of JCT-VC~\cite{6317156}.